 The National Day for Truth and Reconciliation is more than a day of remembrance; it’s an opportunity for all Canadians to come together, learn about the country’s history, and commit to building a more inclusive future.
 Whether you attend an event, participate in a community walk, or simply wear an orange shirt, your involvement helps support a national dialogue that aims to understand and learn from our collective history.

-If you’re interested in learning about other important observances in Alberta, check out our coverage of Labour Day 2024 in Alberta.
-Additionally, for a glimpse into past celebrations, look at the Calgary Canada Day Events 2024, which happened a few months ago.
+If you’re interested in learning about other important observances in Alberta, check out our coverage of Labour Day 2025 in Alberta.